 What is an income statement?

 An income statement is a part of financial statement of a company which emphasizes on showcasing the profit or loss of the company over a period of time.
-The other popular name for this part of financial statement of a company is Profit and Loss Account or better known as Statement of Profit and Loss as per the Revised Schedule VI of the Companies Act, 2013.
+The other popular name to prepare income statement of a company is Profit and Loss Account or better known as Statement of Profit and Loss as per the Revised Schedule VI of the Companies Act, 2013.

 Major highlights of Income Statement